AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

    ![screen_shot_2019-02-15at101104am](assets/screen_shot_2019-02-15at101104am.png)

-1. Assign the channel to a display
+1. Assign the channel to a display.

     >[!NOTE]
     >Make sure you add the user interaction event when assigning the channel to the display.

-1. 1.
-Register a player against this project and assign it to the display.
+1. Register a player against this project and assign it to the display.
 You should now be able to see your interactive application running on AEM Screens.

    Refer to [Device Registration](device-registration.md) to learn in detail about registering a device.